BY SOFO ARCHON

 3. Trying to fulfill others’ expectations

 If you try to live the way others want you to live, you’ll never manage to live the way you want to live.
 And even if you try your best to live up to others’ expectations, you’ll for sure fail to achieve it, since nobody can satisfy everyone’s desires.
 So what is the point of sacrificing yourself for the sake of what others think of you?
-By doing so you will only succeed in wasting your life and filling your psyche with emotional pain.
+By doing so you will only succeed in wasting your life and filling your psyche with emotional turmoil.

 4. Chasing financial wealth

-Most people, having been conditioned by our greedy society to believe that having a big bank account and acquiring a lot of expensive material possessions will bring joy into their lives, end up feeling sad and disappointed, trapped in the never ending pursuit of material wealth.
+Most people, however, having been conditioned by our greedy society to believe that having a big bank account and acquiring a lot of expensive material possessions will bring joy into their lives, end up feeling sad and disappointed, trapped in the never ending pursuit of material wealth.

 5. Entertaining distraction